-- Applicants must hold, or expect to hold a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Three (3) Letters of recommendation - .
-Curriculum vitae (CV) / Resume - Three (3) Short essays / One (1) Optional essay - TOEFL / IELTS Scores (International Applicants) - Portfolio - The portfolio for the Exhibition and Experience Design Program should consist of 20 pages of design work within one single pdf file.
-The portfolio should include: - Samples of drafting in AutoCad or Vectorworks - Proficiency in Creative Suite programs, including Illustrator, InDesign, and Photoshop - 3D digital rendering in 3D Studio Max, Sketchup, or other programs - Additional work in sketching, hand rendering, other software applications a plus - SlideRoom will only allow applicants to upload one PDF file.
+- Applicants must hold, or expect to hold a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Two (2) Letters of recommendation - Curriculum vitae (CV) / Resume - One (1) short written response/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE) - Video Recording Interview: upon initial review of your application, all candidates will be sent a link to submit a brief recorded interview.
+Applicants should be prepared to take part in a follow up live interview with their academic department upon request - Portfolio - The portfolio for the Exhibition and Experience Design Program should consist of 20 pages of design work within one single PDF file.
+The portfolio should include: - · Samples of drafting in AutoCad or Vectorworks - Proficiency in Creative Suite programs, including Illustrator, InDesign, and Photoshop - 3D digital rendering in 3D Studio Max, Sketchup, or other programs - Additional work in sketching, hand rendering, other software applications a plus

+- SlideRoom will only allow applicants to upload one PDF file.
 Applicants must arrange their work within those 20 pages, and the file can not exceed 20MB. - If an applicant has examples of other forms of artistic pursuits, such as photography, painting, sculpture, or media, please include these with the portfolio.
 Creative expression, looseness, and playfulness are appreciated.